The Corporate Tax Planning Law Review: Switzerland

 Absence of tax grouping and transfer pricing rules

-Based on this rule, Swiss tax authorities can correct intra-group transactions that are not at arm's length.
+On the basis of this rule, Swiss tax authorities can correct intra-group transactions that are not at arm's length.
 When a transaction does not respect the arm's-length price, the difference between the price paid and the arm's-length price is treated as a constructive dividend and the taxable income is adjusted.
 The arm's-length principle is also applicable when choosing the method to determine the mark-up.

 In assessing whether an intra-group transaction is at arm's length, the Swiss tax authorities follow the OECD Transfer Pricing Guidelines.
 It is possible to request an advance pricing agreement from the Swiss tax authorities; the competent authority is the State Secretariat for International Financial Matters.